-Electronic mosquito repellents for preventing mosquito bites and malaria infection
+Electronic mosquito repellents for preventing mosquito bites and malaria infection.

 (2007) Electronic mosquito repellents for preventing mosquito bites and malaria infection.
-Cochrane Database of Systematic Reviews (2).
+The Cochrane database of systematic reviews, 2007 (2).
+CD005434-.

 [img] PDF